atv2016/ocr_recognizer/README.md

 EasyOCR service using Flask that serves as a web endpoint that ingests the URL or filepath and returns the JSON output.

-### How is this different from frigate_ocr_recognizer
+### How is this different from Frigate OCR Recognizer

 This is a simple web endpoint.
-[Frigate ocr recognizer](https://github.com/atv2016/frigate_ocr_recognizer) is a fork from plate recognizer and more tightly integrates with Frigate using MQTT to exchange messages and set sublabels in Frigate.
+[Frigate ocr recognizer](https://github.com/atv2016/frigate_ocr_recognizer) is a fork from [plate recognizer](https://github.com/ljmerza/frigate_plate_recognizer) and more tightly integrates with Frigate using MQTT to exchange messages and set sublabels in Frigate.

 I find it pretty useful when i quickly need to scrape some text from somewhere that i can't get anyway else.

 ### Usage
 Once you have it running you simply do: